-According to financial data company Experian, signing up for a secured account (such as a secured credit card) could be a good idea because it helps you establish better credit history or helps repair your credit if you are being repeatedly denied for credit cards or loans.
+According to financial data company Experian, signing up for a secured account (such as a secured credit card) could be a good idea when rebuilding credit because it helps you establish better credit history or helps repair your credit if you are being repeatedly denied for credit cards or loans.
 A secured account involves using cash as collateral, a percentage of which you use for credit.
 As long as you make these payments on time, you’ll be creating good credit history.

 Be Someone Else’s Authorized User

 If your partner, parent, or very good friend has a solid credit history (and a good relationship with you), you may be able to be added as an authorized user on their account.
 That person may be able to set a spending limit for you so that you aren’t tempted to go overboard on spending.

 Because you won’t be held responsible for any outstanding payments on your friend’s account, your credit score shouldn’t be negatively impacted and this can help you get back on your feet when rebuilding your credit score.
 However, this should be more incentive for you to be a responsible authorized user and trustworthy friend.